metal3-io/metal3-docs/design/baremetal-operator/bmh_non-bootable_iso.md

 us if the attachment succeeded and will also be used for detachment, either when the attachment fails and we retry or when the user explicitly requests detachment by removing the `DataImage` spec from `BareMetalHost` object.

+A flag will be used at the webhook level to validate if a given driver supports the non-bootable ISO feature.
+Since the support for attaching an ISO as virtual media is equivalent for both `PreprovisioningISOImage` and `NonBootableISOImage`, we plan to rename the existing flag for `PreprovisioningISOImage` i.e. `SupportsISOPreprovisioningImage` to `SupportVirtualMediaISOImage` and use it for both the cases.

 ### Implementation Details